Finding the Top Financial Advisors in Palo Alto, California

 - Age of FirmFirms that have been in business longer are ranked higher.

-Vista Wealth Management Group is not only the No. 1 firm in Palo Alto, but also the top-rated financial advisory firm in California.
-Vista, which has a massive client base, works with individuals, high-net-worth individuals, trusts, estates, charities, pension and profit-sharing plans, as well as business entities.
+Vista Wealth Management Group is the No. 1 firm in Palo Alto and has a massive client base, working with individuals, high-net-worth individuals, trusts, estates, charities, pension and profit-sharing plans, as well as business entities.
 The firm requires a $2 million account minimum.